torokmarkwerner/torokmarkwerner.github.io/_posts/2022-11-15-the-crown-season-5.md

 **LORD CHAMBERLAIN**: Way ahead... we would call it the Way Ahead Group.

-### Why does Prince Philip correct the Lord Chamberlain there?
+<span class="highlighted-text">Why does Prince Philip correct the Lord Chamberlain there?</span>

 ## 1. SEMANTICS: LITTLE DIFFERENCE
 At first, it got me thinking, "There should be a difference between <i>forward</i> and <i>ahead</i>, or at least some subtle one between <i>the way forward</i> and <i>the way ahead</i>.
 From what I gathered, there is little difference between them if any.